aittiphon123/lineage2/README.md

 ### 4. Network Protocols and Functional Elements Aren't Copyrightable

 Copyright law protects creative expression, NOT:
-- How things work (methods and processes)
+- How things work (methods and processes).
-- Network communication protocols
+- Network communication protocols.
-- Data formats and structures
+- Data formats and structures.
-- Game rules and mechanics
+- Game rules and mechanics.
-- System interfaces
+- System interfaces.

 **Example:** You can't copyright the rules of chess, only a specific book explaining chess.
 Similarly, you can't copyright how a server communicates with a client, only the specific code that does it.